CBDatCMU/lanec2-docs/docs/source/getting-started.md

 ## What is the Lane cluster?

-The Lane cluster provides a powerful high-performance computing (HPC) environment for researchers working with computational biology, genomics, machine learning, and data-intensive scientific workflows.
+The Lane cluster provides a high-performance computing (HPC) environment for researchers working with computational biology, genomics, machine learning, and data-intensive scientific workflows.
 This chapter introduces the essential concepts you need before running your first job, including how to access the system, navigate the filesystem, load software with environment modules, and submit workloads with SLURM.

 ## Who can access the cluster?